 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-INSafe is Indiana's OSHA consultation program.
+A: INSafe is Indiana's OSHA consultation program.
 INSafe Safety and Health Consultants work with Hoosier employers to provide workplace safety and health consultation, training and compliance assistance for Indiana’s Occupational Safety and Health Act (IOSH ACT).
 INSafe services are free, confidential and conducted at an employer’s worksite.
 A request for an onsite consultation must be submitted by the employer.
-To request a free on-site visit, please visit www.in.gov/dol/insafeconsultation.
+To request a free on-site visit, click here.

-All services offered by INSafe, including consultations, training and related materials are available in Spanish.
-For information on services available in Spanish please visit http://www.in.gov/dol/2361.htm.
+A: All services offered by INSafe, including consultations, training and related materials are available in Spanish.
+For information on services available in Spanish visit this page.

-Because INSafe consultation services are voluntary, an employer’s request for INSafe services must be in writing.
-The INSafe consultation request form may be found online at www.in.gov/dol/insafeconsultation.
+A: Because INSafe consultation services are voluntary, an employer’s request for INSafe services must be in writing.
+The INSafe consultation request form may be found online here.

 Through an employer’s request for consultation, an INSafe consultant may work with an employer to determine appropriate workplace safety and health training needs.
 In many cases an INSafe consultant will coordinate with an employer to provide the training onsite.